carla-simulator/scenario_runner/Docs/openscenario_support.md

 <img src="images/OSC_main.png" width="300">

-The _FileHeader_ is only for informational purpose and does not influence any behavior.
-Nevertheless, providing a reasonable name is recommended.
+The _FileHeader_ is for informational purpose.
+If you design the scenario specifically to work with CARLA coordinates (left-hand Unreal coordinate system), ensure that the description starts with "CARLA:".
+Otherwise, the default coordinate system for OpenSCENARIO, which is a right-hand system, will be assumed (in alignment to OpenDRIVE).
+Besides, providing a reasonable name is recommended.

 Then, there are four main components: _Catalogs_, _RoadNetwork_, _Entities_ and the _Storyboard_.
 In addition, parameters can be optionally declared inside the _ParameterDeclaration.

 ### ParameterDeclaration
 Parameters can be used according to the _OSCParameterDeclaration_.
 Therefore, the parameter has to be provided with a name, its value and the type (integer, double or string).
 Important: The parameter name has to start with '$'.